So Christmas has rolled around again. And we’ve come so far from where we were last year!

 On Christmas eve we assembled everything.
 And I could not help but reflect on how different this year was.
 We know our son better.
 We know what his true needs are.
 Too many bits and parts will overwhelm, too much noise will drown him out, everything must be scaled down.

 There is peace this Christmas.
 I am still riding that sigh of better understanding and relieved acceptance.
-Yes there is deficit.
+Yes, there is a deficit.
 But the books and doctors have also been wrong.
-I need only look at my potty trained son, the boy the neurologist said never would be and the one who was completely done not three weeks later, to feel belief and hope all over again.
+I need only look at my potty-trained son, the boy the neurologist said never would be and the one who was completely done not three weeks later, to feel belief and hope all over again.

 There is joy, peace, gratitude this Christmas time.
 We are all making our way.
 We are all learning as we go.
 There is no sorrow this year.
 I’m grateful for this journey.
 I’m filled with love and respect for life’s travels and pains but enormously gratitude-filled for all the gifts.

 Acceptance and understanding have been our greatest gifts this year.
 And to see us all here in this same place together as one loving family all gathered around our beautiful Nicholas, and here also for each other, is the most beautiful thing I’ve ever seen.
 It is the most wonderful thing I’ve ever been a part of.

 If you do not know the gifts found in bare simplicity that Autism quickly teaches to the willing then you are missing out.
 I’ve never understood in the way I do today that every true thing worth keeping is first given away. it cannot be touched.
 It cannot be wrapped.

 That thing is love and the feelings of hope and the belief that can be found easily in the lack of clutter that simplicity brings.
 And that is Christmas and Autism in 2010.